 Union Station was reinstated as a full-agency Amtrak station in March 1991.
 This was the first time an agent was on duty there since January 1985, when the facility was closed due to Ogden's close proximity (36 miles) to Salt Lake City.
 (Salt Lake Tribune, May 25, 1991, p.
 B-3)

 This took place in preparation for the rerouting of the Pioneer from Ogden, east up Weber canyon and across Wyoming to Cheyenne and Denver, there to meet and combine with the California Zephyr as had been done previously in Salt Lake City.
-The rerouting of the Pioneer through Wyoming took effect in June 1991, and remained in effect into early 1997.
+The rerouting of the Pioneer through Wyoming took effect in June 1991, and remained in effect until May 11, 1997.
 In a round of budget cuts, Amtrak had planned to drop the Pioneer, along with the Desert Wind, in the fall of 1996.
 Last-minute Congressional action kept the train running - and kept Ogden from becoming a freight-only town - for six months, after which the future of these and other threatened Amtrak routes was indefinite.
 The last eastbound Amtrak Pioneer left Ogden at 7:38 am on the morning of Sunday May 11, 1997.
 The train had arrived at Ogden at 7:00 am.